 Air compressors were to be found in every engineering shop, vehicle repair garage and factory, with two main types of compressor; the piston and the rotary compressor.
 The piston compressor still is very popular, using a single or double piston to suck and force air into a holding chamber, ready for use on demand.
 This equipment has minimal components and is very easy to maintain, making it very popular, while the latest units are almost silent and are vibration-free.

 Modern Air Compressors

-The latest generation of air compressors are extremely efficient and with an air dryer from Domnick Hunter, you get higher quality air, which is often required in industry.
+The latest generation of compressed air filters are extremely efficient and with an air dryer from Domnick Hunter, you get higher quality air, which is often required in the industry.
 Choosing a compressor in this day and age is a complex issue and you should consult with an established air compressor supplier in order to make the right choices.

 Small builders use compressed air to power nail-guns and some also have screwdrivers that use compressed air.
 In places like Alaska and Northern Canada, where remote communities have no grid electricity, you will see many that rely heavily on compressed air.
 Portable compressors are ideal for construction work and when compared to manual tools, the work is completed in half the time and many sectors prefer to use compressed air as opposed to any other form of energy.
 If you are thinking about installing solar panels in your home, click here.